 Your fundraising people are only people.
 They’re not magic.
 They’re not separate from the organization’s real work.
 And what they do isn’t embarrassing.
 They need to be part of the daily back and forth in the office.
 They need those relationships as much as they need external ones.

 The rest of the staff needs the fundraisers there, too.
 They need to be part of the celebration when a generous gift or grant comes through.
-They need to see how fundraising staff relate to the outside world.
-They need to see how their story is being told.
+Your colleagues need to see how fundraising staff relate to the outside world.
+And they need to see how their story is being told.
 And they need to help tell it.

 If you’re a fundraiser, make it part of your work to be a part of the rest of the organization.
 Helping colleagues trust you and your work will mean better access to the information and stories you need.

 As a donor, I find it infuriating when development staff can’t be found for questions or updates.